Hanoi Travel Guide

 There are many places to eat around Hoan Kiem Lake, but if you’re looking for a nice restaurant with a beautiful view, you can get to Dong Kinh Nghia Thuc Square.

 This building is located in the corner of Dinh Tien Hoang street, offering a stunning view of the capital.
-There are different restaurants in this building, so you will have plenty of choices.
+There are different restaurants in this building so that you will have plenty of choices.

 Address: 1 Dinh Tien Hoang, Hoan Kiem, Hanoi

-If you’re not in a rush or tired after your flight, you should continue visiting Long Bien Bridge – a historical symbol of Hanoi.
+If you’re not in a rush or tired after your flight, you should continue visiting Long Bien Bridge – a traditional symbol of Hanoi.

-Hanoi train street is one of the most unique places to visit in Hanoi, Vietnam.
+Hanoi train street is one of the unique places to visit in Hanoi, Vietnam.

 You can enjoy a coffee (yes! another one) while watching the train between blocks of the cafe and residential buildings.

-As the weekday schedule right now is 6 am, 7 pm and 7:20 pm, you may want to come back to see the train running pass and take impressive photos.
+As the weekday schedule right now is 6 am, 7 pm and 7:20 pm, you may want to come back to see the train running pass and take excellent photos.

-On the weekend, the train comes at 3:30 pm and 7 pm daily, so you can come a bit earlier around 3 pm to catch it.
+On the weekend, the train comes at 3:30 pm and 7 pm daily, so you can arrive a bit earlier around 3 pm to catch it.